functionland/wnfs-utils-web/README.md

 wasm-pack build --target web
 ```

-2. Install the generated package in your Next.js project:
+2. edit package name in pkg/package.json.
+Install the generated package in your Next.js project:

 ```
 npm install ../path/to/your/pkg